10 Ways to prevent nicotine addiction and how to perform It

 4. You discontinue social activities.

 Avoidance of places and people that don’t encourage smoking leads to social withdrawal and isolation.
-For example, a person with nicotine addiction will even stop visiting their relatives if they introduce the no smoking rule in their house.
+For example, a person with nicotine addiction is going to stop visiting their relatives if they introduce the no smoking rule in their house.

 To others, it seems this person prefers cigarettes over them.
 The reality is that their addiction is so strong that they have to smoke when cravings appear.